savantly-net/s3-notify/README.md

 ### Docker
 You can also run the command using Docker -
 `docker run -v ~/.aws:/root/.aws savantly/s3notify:latest --bucket=my-bucket --prefix=qwerty123`

+## Features

+- Prefix matching by command line option, or provide a list of prefixes in an external file
+- Regex pattern matching on the key

 ## Example
 Example processing a bucket using a prefix and regex matcher -